 - Payments in connection with the performance of public work and professional training and payment made at the expense of funds of grants is capped at the minimum monthly wage (approximately USD 75).

-- Payments for medical services in case of provision with relevant documentation is capped at eight times of the minimal monthly wage, which is KZT 42,500 from 1 January 2021 (approximately USD 810).
+- Payments for medical services in case of provision with relevant documentation is capped at 94 times the MCI (1 MCI = KZT 3,450 from 1 January 2023).